Bayesian Inference

 https://tinyurl.com/two-truths-and

-• AI is great for automating tasks that humans find easy
+• AI is about automating tasks that humans are able to to

 • Recognizing faces, cats, and other objects